awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks that none of your IAM users have policies attached\.
 Instead, IAM users must inherit permissions from IAM groups or roles\.

 By default, IAM users, groups, and roles have no access to AWS resources\.
 IAM policies grant privileges to users, groups, or roles\.
 We recommend that you apply IAM policies directly to groups and roles but not to users\.
 Assigning privileges at the group or role level reduces the complexity of access management as the number of users grows\.
 Reducing access management complexity might in turn reduce the opportunity for a principal to inadvertently receive or retain excessive privileges\.

+Note that this control also generates failed findings for IAM users that are created by Amazon Simple Email Service \(Amazon SES\)\.
+Amazon SES generates users that have inline policies attached\.
+You can suppress these findings\.

 ### Remediation<a name="iam-2-remediation"></a>